As California’s water challenges mount, Metropolitan Water District recognizes that it will take unprecedented solutions to drive us forward.

 To meet our mission of water supply reliability, Metropolitan supports new technology to measure stream flows, soil moisture and snowpack quality and maintains the most sophisticated data analytics, allowing us to gain valuable insight into how much water we can count on from the Northern Sierra and the Colorado River.

-Metropolitan staff has produced innovative techniques to improve ozone treatment, including developing the peroxone process, which, together with ozone, provides enhanced disinfection and removes taste and odor compounds.
+Metropolitan staff has produced innovative techniques to improve ozone treatment, including developing the peroxone project.
+Together with ozone, peroxone provides enhanced disinfection and removes taste and odor compounds.
 They also determined biological filtration could be used with ozone disinfection, avoiding millions in unnecessary capital improvements.
 And most recently, they implemented the use of ammonia-chlorine upstream of ozone disinfection to control bromate formation.

 Metropolitan has adopted emerging technologies to ensure the safety and reliability of our 830 miles of pipeline.
-We were one of the first agencies to inspect pipelines using an unmanned water vehicle that conducts electromagnetic inspections, eliminating the costly process of dewatering pipes and more effectively detecting leaks and potential leaks.
-Metropolitan is also exploring technology to conduct leak detection using satellite aerial surveying, which could save hundreds of millions of dollars.
+We were one of the first agencies to inspect pipelines using an unmanned water vehicle that conducts electromagnetic inspections, that more effectively detects leaks and potential leaks, eliminating the cost process of dewatering pipes.
+Metropolitan also is exploring technology to conduct leak detection using satellite aerial surveying, which could save hundreds of millions of dollars.

-Southern California has seen its per capita water use drop significantly over the past three decades, thanks, in part, to Metropolitan’s innovative conservation programs, dropping from 205 gallons a day in 1985 to 131 gallons in 2015.
+Southern California has seen its per capita water use drop significantly over the past three decades thanks in part, to Metropolitan’s innovative conservation programs, water use dropped from 205 gallons per person a day to 131 gallons in 2015.

 Metropolitan has helped make innovative conservation technology mainstream in Southern Californian homes, offering rebates for everything from high-efficiency toilets to water-saving irrigation systems.